peterddrummond/xspde_matlab/doc/source/xsim.rst

 The optional [data,] input is only used when there is previous raw data that needs analysis.
 If this is present, no new simulation takes place.
 Any ``observe`` functions in the new ``input`` will be employed to take further averages over the existing raw data.
 This allows re-analysis of large simulation data-sets without more simulations.

-The returned input structure is available to the user to give the data file-name, in case xSIM needs to store data with a new file-name.
+The returned ``error`` is a vector: the first component is the maximum error found, the second component is the elapsed time.
+The returned ``input`` structure is available to the user to give the data file-name, in case xSIM needs to store data with a new file-name.
 For data security, it will not overwrite existing data.

-If xSIM is called within xSPDE, then it will generate graphs with its own graphics program xGRAPH.
-Otherwise, data can be stored then graphed laler using xGRAPH.
+If xSIM is called within xSPDE, it will generate graphs with its own graphics program xGRAPH.
+Otherwise, data can be stored then graphed later using xGRAPH.

 Customization options
 ---------------------